Design Workstyle. Freelance VS Teamwork.Design Workstyle. Freelance VS Teamwork.

 – You have to get ready to be a part of a group.
 That’s vital to know that even presenting yourself as a designer you are working in the team and for the team;

 – You are working in a set of restrictions and in many cases you are assigned for the projects, not choosing the tasks but getting them for your consideration and accomplishment.

-- You have to be aware that you are the part of team but as well the team is the integral part of your image;
+– You have to be aware that you are the part of the team but as well the team is an integral part of your image;

 -You are always involved in more or less active communication flow which is natural for any kind of work.
 That means that you should take into account interests, habits, characters and thoughts of other people around you;

 -You have to consider not only your personal interests and prospects but also the interests and prospects of the team.

 Teamwork has its own responsibilities, seems more than for freelance, although in most cases it is an illusion.
 Teamwork provides the chance of taking the best from delegating responsibilities between the people who are the best for the role, so a designer has more time for pure design and creative work as well as professional self-improvement not bothering so much about management and organizational issues.

 Definitely, none of the benefits or drawbacks are absolute: as all the people are different the methods of workstyle for their best productivity should also be various.
 No secrets or tricks, just one man’s loss is the other man’s gain.
 Some of us are amazing team players while the others prefer full responsibility and decision-making only on their own shoulders.
 None is bad or good, all those things are extremely individual.